zephyrec/tsdb/docs/rest-api.md

 number.
 The [next][ltn] link will only be available if the `items` query parameter is a valid number.

-    Notice that the `next` link will be available in the response even if the amount of Time Series in the response is less that the amount requested (through the `items` query parameter).
-Additionally its posible that the `next` link be present even if there is no more items in the collection.
-This two special cases need to be handled acordingly by the client.

 [ltn]: https://www.w3.org/TR/html5/links.html#link-type-next
 [ltp]: https://www.w3.org/TR/html5/links.html#link-type-prev
 [rest]: https://en.wikipedia.org/wiki/Representational_state_transfer